 You know the saying, “the proof is in the pudding?”
 The phrase essentially means, “to know what the pudding tastes like, you have to try it.”
 Same applies here.

-Before making an empathetic suggestion to your board, administration or other teachers to bring yoga into your district, gain some first hand experience using yoga with your students, like tasting the pudding.
+Before making an empathetic suggestion to your board, administration or other teachers to bring these programs into your district, gain some first hand experience using the tools with your students, like tasting the pudding.

 Know what the benefits are from seeing them first hand.
-There have been numerous articles and research studies completed which support the practice and affirm the positive affects yoga has in the classroom.
-Although these do provide confirmation that yoga is a beneficial practice, assisting the nervous system by opening learning centers in the brain, I have found that a teacher’s personal testimony, coming from experience and heart, is extremely powerful when paired with the scientific evidence.
+There have been numerous articles and research studies completed which support the practice and affirm the positive affects yoga and mindfulness have in the classroom.
+Although these do provide confirmation that these practices are beneficial in assisting the nervous system by opening learning centers in the brain, I have found that a teacher’s personal testimony, coming from experience and heart, is extremely powerful when paired with the scientific evidence.

 So, how can you do this in an organized, time efficient way when you may not even have any formal yoga training?
 Start small.

-Below are 3 yoga tools that you can begin with.
+Below are 3 tools that you can begin with.
 They are all from our EDUCATE 2B Program.
 To use this program, you don’t need to have ANY yoga experience.
-Although we offer a 6 hour training to learn how to implement the 30 plus tools, you can start with the suggestions and tools below:
+Although we offer a full day training to learn how to implement the 40 + tools, you can start with the suggestions and tools below:

 - Teach each tool to your students as a “let’s explore how it feels,” experiment.
 These tools are “short and sweet.”
 They don’t take a lot of time, but effectively DO shift the nervous system to a more calm and organized state.